ironicbadger/pms-wiki/docs/02-tech-stack/docker-compose.md

 In short, make sure everything lines up vertically and you'll be OK.
 Use an editor which highlights spaces for bonus points.
 VSCode has some nice syntax plug-ins and YAML is one of them.

-To create the container defined above copy and paste the above into a file placed at `~/compose.yaml`, run `docker-compose up -d` and watch.
+To create the container defined above copy and paste the above into a file placed at `~/compose.yaml`, run `docker compose up -d` and watch.
 When the output has finished updating, your Librespeed container will be accessible at `serverip:8008`.
 Try it out!

 [^1]: [Docker - docker-compose](https://docs.docker.com/compose/)
 [^2]: [YAML.org - Spec](https://yaml.org/spec/)